 Council has approved the final preliminary/concept designs for the Dial Regional Sports Complex, and is now undertaking the detailed design phase so that construction can commence late in 2016.

-You can view the full details of the Dial Regional Sports Complex Development by clicking here (include link to Dial webpage).
+You can view the full details of the Dial Regional Sports Complex Development by clicking here.

 SO WHAT NOW FOR THE FUTURE OF THE PENGUIN RECREATION GROUND?